MIT-LCP/physionet-build/GuideForNewDevelopers.md

 #### 2.1.3 Install Git

 Git is free and open-source software for distributed version control.
 We will use it later to clone the PhysioNet project to our system, and you can also use it to submit your contribution to the project.
-Here are a few resources to learn about Git [Git official website](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/).
+Here are a few resources to learn about Git: [Git official website](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/).

 ```sh
 brew install git
 ```

-To verify Git is installed correctly, you can run the following in the terminal.
+To verify Git is installed correctly, you can run the following on the terminal.

 ```sh
 git --version